MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is only available on Windows 10 devices with Virtual Secure Mode capability.

-Starting in Google Chrome 86, this policy no longer supports dynamic refresh.
+Starting in Microsoft Edge 86, this policy no longer supports dynamic refresh.

   #### Supported features: